marilyne-linkurious/documentation/content/admin/content/getting-started/install.md

 }
 ```

-If you use the Elasticsearch software bundled with Linkurious, you will also need to
+If you use the {{es}} software bundled with Linkurious, you will also need to
 modify the configuration in `system/elasticsearch/config/elasticsearch.yml` to set an alternate port
 to the default of 9201.